 Insects of Texas: A Practical Guide by David H. Kattes.

 This practical, non-technical guide introduction to insect classification offers a well-illustrated straightforward primer in entomology.
 After explaining some terms and giving short tutorials on morphology and metamorphosis, the author presents the five classes of arthropods and the orders, suborders and families of insects that are most relevant in Texas.
+The outstanding features of the book are the pictures and how well organized it is and easy to find what you are referencing.

 Today's kids are increasingly disconnected from the natural world, says child advocacy expert Louv (Childhood's Future; Fatherlove; etc.), even as research shows that "thoughtful exposure of youngsters to nature can... be a powerful form of therapy for attention-deficit disorder and other maladies."
 Instead of passing summer months hiking, swimming and telling stories around the campfire, children these days are more likely to attend computer camps or weight-loss camps: as a result, Louv says, they've come to think of nature as more of an abstraction than a reality.